Frequently Asked Questions

 Absolutely! and we don’t touch any of that $$$.
 You got the deal, why should we get paid for it?
 You are free to license your music to whomever you’d like!
 It’s your music.

 All revenue derived from app.soundstripe.com is divided 50/50 between our partners (you) and Soundstripe.
 The revenue is allocated to each partner based on user downloads.

-+ When do I recieve my payout from Soundstripe?
++ When do I receive my payout from Soundstripe?
 How Does it work?

-We use a thrid party payout company called Dwolla.
+We use a third party payout company called Dwolla.
 Payouts arrive every month around the 15th for the previous month's licenses.

 If you are a new partner to Soundstripe, hold tight.
 It's coming.
 You'll receive an email from Dwolla that will prompt you to enter in your direct deposit info on your first payout month.

 For example, if you signed up and licensed music in June, you'll recieve payout for June around July 15th.